BradHutchings/Mmojo-Server/deploy/OpenClaw-Windows-WSL/06-Configure-OpenClaw-2.md

-## Configure OpenClaw &mdash; Channels, Skills, and API Keys
+## 06. Configure OpenClaw &mdash; Channels, Skills, and API Keys
 ### About this Step
-In this step, you will configure channels and skills.
+In this step, you will configure channels, skills, and API keys.

 ---
 ### Configure OpenClaw (continued)